 If you’re looking for the perfect Christmas cookie for your next cookie exchange or holiday party, these molasses cookies are it!
 They come together in just 30 minutes and taste incredible.
-I also love to make sugar cookie truffles, oreo balls and snickerdoodles.
+I also love to make sugar cookie truffles, oreo balls, peanut butter blossoms and snickerdoodles.

 Christmas is such a fun time of year, and I absolutely love baking treats for family and friends.
 These soft molasses cookies (also known as gingerdoodles, gingersnaps or ginger cookies) are a perfect treat to share with someone you love this season.
 They pair wonderfully with hot chocolate and are sturdy enough to mail to friends and family far away!

 As much as I love gingerbread, I kind of like that these cookies are a little more mild and less spicy than gingerbread.
 They’re soft and chewy on the inside, crisp around the edges, and overall they just taste homey, sweet and comforting.
 They remind me of a snickerdoodle with all the delicious Christmas flavors mixed in.
 Yum!

 Another thing that’s great about these molasses cookies is that they are really quick to make.
 They don’t need to chill in the fridge, so they’re ready in under an hour, which is great during the busy holiday season.
 They would be perfect for a cookie exchange or on a platter of treats at a party!

 - Brown sugar